 Varshetz – Vratsa: bus at 7.00 and 15.00

 Vratsa – Varshetz: bus at 10:30 and 16:10

 Where to eat

 There is one pub in Bela Rechka, Valery and his father Slavcho own it.
-During the festival it’s open longer than usual, the choice is limited, but the staff is nice and tries each year to surprise us with some nice new things.
+During the festival it’s open longer than usual, the choice is limited, but the staff is very nice and tries each year to surprise us with some nice new things.
 In the pub there is also a shop where some basic products can be obtained.

 During the festival the shop in the center (Rumyana’s shop) runs for more hours than normal and sells bread and basic products.

 Kazana – a key place in every village, which since 2016 is managed by Valio, Elsa, and their daughters and sons in-law.
 Freshly cooked homemade food and local wines and brandies.
 Every day at noon and evening.